CineraM/Streaming-Site/README.md

 ## Stack: MongoDB - Express - React - Node

+While developing the website, I created 2 different applications.
+A react application for the front-end, and an Express server that works as an API to Fetch data from the database.
 ### Server

 # MongoDB data
 Most information about Anime entries in the database were obtained using JikanV4(MyAnimeList unofficial API).
 For the video entries I used hyperlinks to https://staging.animethemes.moe (Website that hosts Anime Themes).
-I wrote Python scripts to fetch the data and build the Database.
+I wrote Python scripts to fetch the data and build the MongoDB Database.

 ### Python Scripts Dependencies
      pip install requests